danieljprice/splash/docs/main.rst

 interpolation.
 Algorithms for both of these methods have been implemented.
 For the first, the SPH data is interpolated to a one dimensional grid using the kernel before calculating the (slow!) fourier transform.
-The second method computes a Lomb/Scargle periodogram as described in :raw-latex:`\citet{numericalrecipes}`.
+The second method computes a Lomb/Scargle periodogram.

 It should be stressed, however, that *neither* of the subroutines for calculating the power spectrum is particularly fast and have *only* been